jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Functions and variables **MUST NOT** shadow Mathworks-shipped functionality or other code.
 This includes MATLAB files (.m, .p, .mlapp, .mlx), mex-files (.mexw32 etc.) and Simulink files (.mdl, .slx).

-**Rationale:** Shadowing code can result in unexpected behaviour, because it is unclear and not properly defined for example what function is called when multiple ones share the same name.
+**Rationale:** Shadowing code can result in unexpected behavior, because it is unclear and not properly defined for example what function is called when multiple ones share the same name.

 ## Units